Professional Doctorate in Clinical Psychology

 Our selection process

 Applications are first screened to ensure they meet the minimum admissions criteria as outlined above.
-Eligible applications are then independently rated by the programme team and local clinical psychologists with respect to demonstration of academic ability; relevant experience (and the application of learning gained from this experience); and personal and professional suitability.
-From these ratings, a short-list is compiled of candidates to be invited for interview.
-We regret that, due to the large numbers of applications and limitations on resources, we are unable to give individual feedback.
+Eligible applications are then independently rated by the Programme Team and local stakeholders with respect to demonstration of academic ability; relevant experience (and the application of learning gained from this experience); and personal and professional suitability.

 Contextual Admissions